 Like most operators of web services and applications, Mailstrom collects non-personally-identifying information of the sort that web browsers and servers typically make available, such as the browser type, language preference, referring site, and the date and time of each user request.
 Mailstrom's purpose in collecting non-personally identifying information is to better understand how Mailstrom's users use its website.
 From time to time, Mailstrom may share or release non-personally-identifying information as described below.

 Mailstrom also collects potentially personally-identifying information like Internet Protocol (IP) addresses.
 Mailstrom does not use such information to identify its visitors, however, and does not disclose such information, other than as described below.

 The amount and type of information that Mailstrom gathers depends on the nature of the interaction.
 Mailstrom collects such information only insofar as is necessary or appropriate to fulfill the purpose of the user's interaction with Mailstrom.
 Mailstrom does not disclose personally-identifying information other than as described below.
 And visitors can always refuse to supply personally-identifying information, with the caveat that it may prevent them from engaging in certain activities.

 Mailstrom may gather anonymous (i.e. not personally-identifying) data from emails in order to discover and analyze market trends.
 Mailstrom may share such anonymous data with third parties.
-Such data is not personally-identifying and cannot be used to identify or target individuals.
+Such data is not personally-identifying and is not used to identify or target individuals.